ShareX/sharex.github.io/docs/image-editor.md

 Image effects can be used when the whole image needs visual adjustment rather than a single annotation.
 Effects are grouped into categories such as manipulations, adjustments, filters, and drawings.
 Use them for quick changes such as improving contrast, changing colors, applying filters, or preparing an image for a specific visual style.

 For documentation and support screenshots, keep effects minimal so the image still represents the real interface accurately.

-## Editor options

-The editor options are available from the **File** menu.
-Options can control the editor appearance, behavior, and task integration:

-- **Follow system theme** and **Theme** control whether the editor uses the system theme or a selected theme.
-- **Follow system accent color** and **Accent color** control the editor accent color.
+For reusable presets and automatic after-capture processing, see the [ShareX image effects documentation](/docs/image-effects).

+## Customize the image editor

+Open **Task settings** -> **Tools** -> **Image editor** to configure editor behavior:

 - **Remember window state** restores the previous editor window position and size.
 - **Show exit confirmation** asks before closing when there may be unsaved work.
 - **Zoom to fit on open** fits the image into the editor view when it opens.